elennick/retry4j/README.md

 ### Timing Config

 To specify the maximum number of tries that should be attempted, specify an integer value in the config using the **withMaxNumberOfTries()** method.
-The executor will attempt to execute the call the number of times specified and if it does not succeed after all tries have been exhausted, it will throw a **CallFailureException**.
+The executor will attempt to execute the call the number of times specified and if it does not succeed after all tries have been exhausted, it will throw a **RetriesExhaustedException**.

     RetryConfig config = new RetryConfigBuilder()
             .withMaxNumberOfTries(5)